finm-32900/finm-32900.github.io/_sources/lectures/Week1/HW0.md

  - [GitHub](https://github.com/)
  - [IPUMS CPS](https://cps.ipums.org/cps/)
  - [Wharton Research Data Services (WRDS)](https://wrds-www.wharton.upenn.edu/) Apply for access through the University of Chicago, using the registration form [here.](https://wrds-www.wharton.upenn.edu/register/) For any issues that may arise, please contact the WRDS representative for UChicago's Mathematics department, John Zekos, zekos@math.uchicago.edu.

+## Additional Resources

+See the [Appendix](../Misc/appendix.md) for a video tutorial on setting up Python and Visual Studio Code.